dfinity/portal/docs/developer-docs/integrations/bitcoin/bitcoin-how-it-works.md

 ## Protocol-level integration of the IC with the Bitcoin network

 Through the protocol-level integration of the IC with the Bitcoin network, the IC can obtain Bitcoin blocks directly from the Bitcoin network and process the contained transactions.
-This allows for maintaining the full Bitcoin UTXO set on-chain on the IC.
+This integration makes it possible to maintain the full Bitcoin UTXO set on-chain on the IC.
 Canisters can run queries against the full Bitcoin UTXO set.
 This allows canisters to know about the held UTXOs, and thus balance, of any Bitcoin address, including their own addresses.

 ## Chain-key ECDSA signatures